alchemistcoin/alchemist/README.md

-# alchemy ⚗️
+# alchemist ⚗️

-Lets have a bit of fun.

-Intruducing Alchemy coin $⚗️
+Introducing Alchemist Coin $⚗️

 ⚗️'s one and only purpose is to find the philosopher's stone and use it to explore the galaxy.